 « One of my grandmothers made the cod with potatoes and garlic and the other cooked the potato tortillas.

-As a child I wanted to be a carpenter or baker.
-I chose the pastry kitchen and then I took over the kitchen of the family business.
+As a child, I wanted to be a cabinetmaker or a pastry chef.
+I chose pastry then cooking and I took over the kitchens of the family establishment. »

-– How do you create a dish?
+How do you create a dish?